Best Time To Visit Grenada: Seasonality, Weather & Events

 The best time to visit Grenada is during peak season, between mid-December and mid-April, because these are the months with the least rainfall, meaning your chances of a picture-perfect holiday are that much higher.
 For better availability and slightly smaller crowds, travel in the shoulder season in the months of November or May.
 During these months you can expect a slight increase of brief, tropical showers.
 Often those showers give way to sunshine for the rest of the day.
 Daytime temperatures are between 86 and 88 °F year-round.

-Many visitors from the United States, the United Kingdom and Europe travel to Grenada to get away from colder winter temperatures.
+Many visitors from the United States, the United Kingdom, and Europe travel to Grenada to get away from colder winter temperatures.
 Most visitors from these areas travel between mid-December and mid-April, so you can expect a high level of activity on the island once you arrive.
 The surge in tourist arrivals at the end of the year is welcomed by the island’s tourism authority, as tourism is a huge income generator for Grenada.
 This is also the best time to visit the island if you're looking for a party.

 From June to November it’s officially wet season in Grenada.
 These months see a decline in tourist arrivals due to the increase in rainfall.
 This means fewer crowds and a more tranquil experience on Grenada's amazing beaches and all-inclusive resorts.
 On top of this, you can expect to secure top luxury suites at a lower rate.
 Exceptions are the months of July and August, when tourists flock to the island to join Grenada’s carnival celebrations.